rfmejia/spectralhash-scala/README.md

 ### Advanced usage

+To create a custom spectral hasher, implement a class or object that extends `generators.SpectralHashGenerator` with a hashing algorithm `hashing.PeakHasher` implementation and an input unmarshaller `unmarshalling.SpectrumUnmarshaller`.

+The library provides the following implementations:

+- Hashing: `hashing.MD5PeakHasher`, `hashing.SHA1HashGenerator` and `hashing.SHA256PeakHasher`.
+- Unmarshalling: `unmarshalling.BasicStringUnmarshaller`

 #### Custom unmarshallers

 Unmarshallers convert an input of type `T` into a sequence of peak pairs, if possible.
-To create a unmarshaller, extend the trait `SpectrumUnmarshaller` and implement the function
+To create a unmarshaller, extend the trait `unmarshalling.SpectrumUnmarshaller` and implement the function

   `unmarshal(input: T): Try[Seq[(Double, Double)]]`